lorenzo-mariani/adgen/README.md

 **NOTE!** Except for OUs, for all other sections, the frequency of each option represents the probability of having that option.
 So, pay attention to the fact that the sum of all frequencies of a section must be equal to 100.

+_config_nodes_distr.yaml_ contains the information about the distributions of the nodes to generate, e.g.:

+    - distribution: "uniform"
+    x: 100
+    y: 300

+    - distribution: "gauss"
+    x: 200
+    y: 50

+    - ...

 To use config mode type:

     adgen config --conn </path/to/conn_config.ini> --param </path/to/param_config.ini>

+or

+    adgen config --conn </path/to/conn_config.ini> --param </path/to/param_config.ini> --nodes-distr </path/to/config_nodes_distr.yaml>

 ## COPYRIGHT